o3de/o3de.org/content/docs/welcome-guide/create/creating-projects-using-cli/creating-on-windows.md

 ---
-linktitle: Creating Projects Using the CLI
+linktitle: Creating Projects on Windows
-title: Creating Projects Using the Command Line Interface
-description: Learn how to use the command line interface (CLI) to create and build new Open 3D Engine (O3DE) projects from the default project template.
+description: Learn how to use the command line interface (CLI) on Windows to create and build new Open 3D Engine (O3DE) projects from the default project template.
-weight: 200
+weight: 100
 toc: true
 ---

-The tutorial on this page and the video below provide an introduction to project configuration and building in **Open 3D Engine (O3DE)** using the `o3de` command line interface (CLI) tool.
-The **O3DE CLI** is a Python script used for project configuration.
-Invoke it from the `scripts` directory in your O3DE install.
-For a complete guide to O3DE CLI commands, refer to the [Project Configuration CLI Reference](/docs/user-guide/project-config/cli-reference).

-The instructions here and in the video guide you through the following steps:

-* Create a new O3DE project using the O3DE CLI.
-* Create Visual Studio project files in your O3DE project directory.
+You can create project directories either in the same directory as the O3DE root directory or outside of this directory.
+This documentation refers to the latter as "external projects".

+This tutorial uses the following project name and directories in the examples.
+(Depending on how you set up O3DE, you might not have all of these directories.)

-* Build your O3DE project.
+* O3DE engine source: `C:\o3de`

-At the end of the tutorial, you'll have a new O3DE project based on the default "standard" project template.

-{{< youtube id="SZC13S0YZZs" title="Creating O3DE Projects Using Command Line" >}}
+* Installed O3DE engine (containing pre-built SDK engine binaries): `C:\o3de-install`
+* New project name and location: `C:\o3de-projects\MyProject`
+* Package directory (created during [setup from GitHub](/docs/welcome-guide/setup/setup-from-github/#build-the-engine)): `C:\o3de-packages`

 ## Prerequisites